2025–26 Portland Pilots women's basketball team

-The 2025–26 Portland Pilots women's basketball team represents the University of Portland in the 2025-26 NCAA Division I women's basketball season.
-The Pilots are led by 7th-year head coach Michael Meek and play their home games at Chiles Center and are members of the West Coast Conference (WCC).
+The 2025–26 Portland Pilots women's basketball team represented the University of Portland in the 2025-26 NCAA Division I women's basketball season.
+The Pilots were led by 7th-year head coach Michael Meek and played their home games at Chiles Center and are members of the West Coast Conference (WCC).

 Previous season

 The Pilots finished the season 31–5, 17–3 in WCC play to finish in a tie for 1st place with Gonzaga.
 As the 2nd seed in the WCC Tournament, they beat 3rd seed Washington State in the Semifinals, but would lose to 4th seed Oregon State in the Championship Game.
 They would be invited to the WBIT Tournament, they would beat Stanford in the First Round and Seton Hall in the Second Round, but would lose the Villanova in the Quarterfinals.

-Recruiting
+Preseason

-There were no recruiting classes of 2025.
+On October 23, 2025, the West Coast Conference released their preseason poll.
+Portland was picked to finish fourth in the conference.